nilsigusi/gks2016_puppet_tutorial/README.md

 </Directory>

 ```
-_PORT_ - is a port number to be changed, this should come from `hiera`.
+`1234` - is a port number to be changed, this should come from `hiera`.
 Note - httpd needs to be restarted, if configuration changes!

  * create the `index.html` in `DocumentRoot` of the server as a landing page.